Jackline-Kairuthi/Python-Fundamentals/README.md

 <h1> Python Fundamentals </h1>
 This repository contains my solutions to Python-fundamentals exercises covering variables, data types, arithmetic, loops, conditional statements, lists, dictionaries, sets, and small logic‑based programs.
-It serves as a structured record of my learning and practice as I build strong foundations for automation, scripting, and developing workflows.
+It serves as a structured record of my learning and practice as I build a strong foundation in automation, scripting, and workflow development.

-<h1>📘 Concepts Covered <h1>
+<br />📘 Concepts Covered <br />

 ● Variables and data types